 Disable Server Group

-Disable a Server Group, which means that the Server Group remains up but stops handling any traffic.
-This makes it easy to both route traffic to a new Server Group and roll back those changes if necessary.
+The specified Server Group remains up but stops handling any traffic.
+Any auto-scaling policies related to this Server Group will also be disabled.
+Disabling Server Groups makes it easy to both route traffic to a new Server Group and roll back those changes if necessary.
 You must choose whether to disable the Server Group which is newest, oldest, or previous (second-most-recently deployed) when this stage starts.

 Enable Server Group